 In cyber security, humans are usually the weakest link in the chain because we are so susceptible to manipulative tactics.
 Especially when working remotely.

-Social engineering takes advantage of our human vulnerabilities and desire to please others and be helpful.
+Social engineering takes advantage of our human vulnerabilities and desires to please others and be helpful.

 Social engineering is the practice of using psychological methods to elicit the desired behavior.
 It works when hackers pose as someone likable, trustworthy, or authoritative and trick the victim into trusting them.
 Once that trust is established, the victim is open to giving up private information.